 Maltese

-The Maltese is a small pet dog.
-He’s cute and affectionate and very close to the members of his social group.
-He loves being with them and doesn’t deal well with spending time alone.
-His masters should be present and available to provide him with all he needs.
-Docile, intelligent and happy, training him is easy and pleasant - don’t think the latter isn’t necessary simply because he’s small.
+Maltese are small, cute, affectionate and very close to members of their family.
+They love being with them and don't like spending too much time alone.
+Their ideal owners should be present and available for them as often as possible.
+Docile, intelligent and happy, training them is easy and pleasant - don’t think the latter isn’t necessary simply because they're small.

 Coat colour